 If you look closely at the situations that are likely to lead to traumatic bonding, you’ll notice they have a common feature.
 The victims in those situations are often too powerless to either fight or take flight.

 So, they adopt another defensive strategy- freeze.
-They get stuck in the abusive relationship.
+They get stuck in an abusive relationship.
 They feel fear but are unable to do anything about it.

 The key to understanding trauma bonds is realizing that the abusive relationship typically isn’t 100% abusive.
 If it were, then the victim would’ve left if they had the power to do so.